Clubs and Activities

 Our mission is to initiate and build upon a love for different disciplines, from science to mythology, in a fun Jeopardy-style environment.

-• Russian Culture Club
+• Rubik's Cube Club

 • Science Bowl